-Pre-Ride Check List Before getting in Body Look for loose, damaged, or missing parts Fluid Leaks Look underneath and around the vehicle for fluid Tires Look for low air pressure, tread wear, and inspect for damage, cracks, & debris Wheels Check for loose or missing hardware Front & Rear Suspension Check for loose or missing hardware Before putting the key in the ignition switch Brake system Check pedal travel for resistance when pressed and return when released.
-Parking Brake Make sure vehicle doesn't roll when parking brake is engaged.
-Accelerator Make sure pedal moves down freely and returns to its original position.
-Steering Check for excessive play and unusual noise when steering wheel is turned Put the key in the ignition switch and turn to the ON position Batteries Check charge level to make sure batteries are fully charged
+Pre-Ride Check List Before getting in Body Look for loose, damaged, or missing parts Fluid Leaks Look underneath and around the vehicle for fluid Tires Look for low air pressure, tread wear, and inspect for damage, cracks, & debris Wheels Check for loose or missing hardware Front & Rear Check for loose or missing hardware Suspension Before putting the key in the ignition switch Brake system Check pedal travel for resistance when pressed and return when released.
+Magnetic Brake Make sure vehicle doesn't roll when stopped.
+Pro & Legend Only Parking Brake Make sure vehicle doesn't roll when parking brake is engaged.
+Rookie Only Accelerator Make sure pedal moves down freely and returns to its original position.
+Steering Check for excessive play and unusual noise when steering wheel is turned Put the key in the ignition switch and turn to the ON position Batteries Check charge level to make sure batteries are fully charged Control Panel Check the control panel display for error codes.